oracle/pgql-lang/pages/pgql-1.2-spec.md

 +---------------------------------------------------------+
 ```

-Note that above, each undirected edge matches twice because each station binds to both `n` and `m`.
+Note that above, each undirected edge matches twice because each station along line 2 (note: `e.line = 2`) binds once to `n` and once to `m`, for each edge.
 If this is not desired, one can filter out the "duplicates", for example through a filter like `n.name > m.name`:

 ```sql
 SELECT n.name, m.name